godatadriven/Kedro-Azureml-Starter/tutorial.md

 ```bash
 pip install -r src/requirements.txt
 ```
+All preparations are done!.
+Let's get started with the code.

 ### Registering your first dataset
 Previously, we discussed that kedro has a built-in data catalog.